tylermmorton/tmpl/README.md

 # `tmpl`

-> ⚠️ `tmpl` is currently working towards its first release

 tmpl is a wrapper around Go's `html/template` package that aims to solve some of the pain points developers commonly run into while working with templates.
 This project attempts to improve the overall template workflow and offers a few helpful utilities for developers building html based applications:

 - Two-way type safety when referencing templates in Go code and visa versa